 In short, disposable diapers add to waste and deplete the ozone layer, while reusable cloth diapers consume water, electricity, and detergents and can pose a problem for waste management.

 All in, this report suggests that cloth and disposable are almost even in terms of environmental impact.
-However, cloth diapering still came out on top.
+However, cloth diapering still came out on top and consumer behavior makes a huge difference in the lifetime impact of cloth diapering.

 We can reduce the carbon footprint of cloth diapers